 [ -ca.?- N]ọn(as) [I]ụlias oḅ [n]ạtalem Divaẹ Ṃaṭidiae Diva[e] Mati[di]ae supplị[cat]i[o]… 4 days before the Nones of July: for the birthday of the divine Matidia, to the divine Matidia public prayer.

 Various scholars have been examining the public roles of the Trajanic women in an attempt to explain the rationale for their deification.
-We know from the Historia Augusta that they played a very prominent official role, accompanying the emperors all over the empire and attending official events.
+We know from the Historia Augusta that they played a very prominent official role, accompanying the emperors all over the Empire and attending official events.
 They were honoured with numerous statues, coins and inscriptions and even had cities dedicated to them (Marcianopolis in eastern Thrace and Plotinopolis in southern Thrace).
-The buildings in Rome speak of the public position and esteem of these women and is further evidence for their prominence.
+The buildings in Rome speak of these women’s public position and esteem and are further evidence of their prominence.

-They also acted as role models for other women, not only in regard to traditional female virtues as shown in texts and on coins (fidelity, devotion, discretion and modesty) but also in new roles as businesswomen and later on as benefactors (Mindia Matidia’s patronage in Suessa Aurunca and her alimentary foundation for boys and girls).
-They all owned extensive estates in Italy, North Africa, and some also owned brick factories.
+They also acted as role models for other women, not only regarding traditional female virtues as shown in texts and on coins (fidelity, devotion, discretion and modesty) but also in new roles as businesswomen and later on as benefactors (Mindia Matidia’s patronage in Suessa Aurunca and her alimentary foundation for boys and girls).
+They all owned extensive estates in Italy and North Africa, and some owned brick factories.

-However, with the exception of Plotina maybe, none of these women is much remembered for their political power in the historical records.
-Mary T. Boatwright, for example, argues that the women of the early 2nd century held no positions of influence on politics, and were only honoured because of their role as guarantors of the imperial dynasty.
+However, except for Plotina maybe, none of these women is much remembered for their political power in the historical records.
+Mary T. Boatwright, for example, argues that the women of the early 2nd century held no positions of influence on politics and were only honoured because of their role as guarantors of the imperial dynasty.
 She suggests that the Trajanic women were deified because of their virtuous behaviour as modest matrons and their power as symbols.

 Whatever political power these women of the early 2nd century had, they seem to have set the example that prompted many elite women across the Empire to become benefactors and actively contribute to efforts that supported the community, particularly for the construction and restoration of public buildings, as well as children’s charities.